 Adromischus leucophyllus Uitewaal

-Adromischus leucophyllus is a dwarf succulent plant up to 12 inches (30 cm) tall, with pure white, rounded leaves covered in a fine powder and up to 1.2 inches (3 cm) long.
-The new leaves appear red, then green, then white.
-Flowers are green and pinkish, on a up to 6 inches (15 cm) tall inflorescence.
+Adromischus leucophyllus is a dwarf succulent with pure white rounded leaves covered in a fine powder and up to 1.2 inches (3 cm) long.
+It grows up to 12 inches (30 cm) tall.
+The new leaves appear red, then start to turn green to white.
+Flowers are green and pinkish and appear on an up to 6 inches (15 cm) tall stalk.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).